jx0906/proj3-backend/README.md

 * [Frontend page structure](https://docs.google.com/spreadsheets/d/1TnCePLg6PgL4GXJ8U22dSM6ApNFd635rB7x1h6AjDYc/edit#gid=0)

 ## Key Challenges/takeaways
-*  The work on backend reminded me of Mark Twain's comment, "Data is like garbage.
-You’d better know what you are going to do with it before you collect it."
+Work on backend reminds us of this quote:
+> "Data is like garbage.
+You’d better know what you are going to do with it before you collect it." — _Mark Twain_

-*  Kickstarting the work with the design of the ERD and CRUD path indeed served us well in that aspect - it enabled us to establish a common understanding of the data we needed to capture backend, including the data linkages to establish, the data terminologies to go by, the data types and validation rules to adhere by.
+Kickstarting the work with the design of the ERD and CRUD path indeed served us well in that aspect - it enabled us to establish a common understanding of the data we needed to capture backend, including the data linkages to establish, the data terminologies to go by, the data types and validation rules to adhere by.
 With the two documents, the coding requirements were clear so subsequent coding was generally straightforward.
 Despite so, there are a few areas which, on hindsight, could have been better planned out, eg:
 *  Where should we place the validation logic?
 Would it be better captured frontend or backend?
 *  What are some common utility functions which we can develop once-off to standardise our data and time conversions for meaningful updating in the DB?